How to Get Your Ex to Like You Again

 You've Got to Overload Them with Positive Memories While Washing Away the Negative Ones

-In the beginning of a relationship – any relationship – pretty much everyone on all sides is willing to overlook small flaws and annoyances just because the positivity that a new relationship brings to the table is so overwhelming.
+At the beginning of a relationship – any relationship – pretty much everyone on all sides is willing to overlook small flaws and annoyances.
+This is just because of the positivity that a new relationship brings to the table is so overwhelming.

 You've Got to Bring Something New to the Table